1.1 In these Condition’s the following words have the following meanings:

 6.7 Without prejudice to any other rights or remedy that it may have, if the Customer fails to pay the Supplier on the due date, the Supplier may:

 6.7.1 suspend performance of the Services (which could include entering the premises and retrieving the Equipment) and/or delivery of the Goods until payment has been made in full; and

-6.7.2 the Supplier may claim interest under the Late Payment of Commercial Debts (Interest) Act 1998.
+6.7.2 the Supplier may claim interest and a not unreasonable administration fee under the Late Payment of Commercial Debts (Interest) Act 1998.